How Strong Is The American Army - No.1 Militaries In The World and Fact-Check

 Army National Guard

-The Army National Guard is an elite group of warriors who dedicate a portion of their time to serving their nation.
-Each state has its own Guard, as required by the Constitution; in fact, it is the only branch of the military whose existence actually is required by the Constitution.
+A select group of warriors who commit a portion of their time to serving their country is the Army National Guard.
+The Constitution mandates that every state maintain its own Guard; in fact, it is the only military branch whose very existence is predicated on the Constitution.

 Coast Guard and Coast Guard Reserve